-Disposable income is defined as your take home income after any relevant deductions are taken into account, such as tax, national insurance or pension payments.
+Disposable income is defined as your take-home income after any relevant deductions, such as tax, national insurance, and pension payments.

-Discretionary spend is defined as the amount you have left from your disposable income after your living costs are accounted for, such as rent, mortgage payments, food, travel costs etc., but this still does not take into account many other unavoidable costs.
-You should assess what you can afford to spend on gambling after all basic needs and living expense commitments have been met.
+Discretionary spend is defined as the amount you have left from your disposable income after taking out your living costs.
+These will include expenses such as rent, mortgage payments, food, and travel, but there will also be many other essential expenses you should consider.
+You need to calculate how much you personally can afford to spend on gambling after you have met all of these essential costs.
+This will be different for everyone.

-Based on what has been described as Disposable Income and Discretionary Spend, you should ask yourself if you have sufficient discretionary spend to afford gambling at your current gambling level
+Ask yourself if you have sufficient discretionary spend to afford gambling at your current level.